 CAM Software – Understanding and Using CAM

 The decision to use CAM or not is largely dependent upon both the time and geometry of the item to be manufactured.
-Often, users either already have a drawing or can rather quickly produce one to obtain any required dimensions in which to reproduce the item.
+Often, users either already have a CAD drawing or can rather quickly produce one to obtain any required dimensions in which to reproduce the item.
 The use of CAM affords the user to quickly yield a resulting tool path that, based on certain user-input criteria, can be used in the physical process.
-The required user inputs will include, but are not limited to, tooling used, per pass, plunge, and safe retraction of the Z-axis for moves in between cuts, feed rates for both cuts, and rapid moves, etc., all within the Cartesian coordinate system.
+The required user inputs will include, but are not limited to, tooling used, depth per pass, plunge, and safe retraction of the Z-axis for moves in between cuts, feed rates for both cuts, and rapid moves, etc., all within the Cartesian coordinate system.
 Furthermore, all of the aforementioned parameters are output in an order of operations such that interior cutting functions are executed prior to peripheral operations, allowing the part being machined to remain affixed in place.

 The user may also manually produce the G code – in essence by bypassing the use of a CAM tool.
-In this instance, it is the programmer's responsibility to individually denote the order of operations that would resemble those required to machine the same item if produced using a tool.
+In this instance, it is the programmer’s responsibility to individually denote the order of operations that would resemble those required to machine the same item if produced using a CAM software tool.
 The process sounds straightforward; however, for large files the task can be rather daunting.
 In addition, the G-code commands can either be saved into an ASCII text format for automated controller execution, or the same commands can be manually issued one at a time directly within the controller software via the man data interface (MDI).
 When this approach is taken, it is generally referred to as block processing.

 There are yet other times when it can be advantageous to make use of both CAM and manual programming techniques.
 For instance, if the same item to be manufactured needs replication within a large sheet of material, the programmer can often save the CAM output in a separate file naming the file as a subroutine, thus denoting where on the sheet of material to repeat the same cutting operation.
 What this achieves is to greatly reduce the overall size of the cutting file by only providing the cutting parameters one time rather than multiple times in multiple locations.
 Please note that detailed examples demonstrating the use and operation of a main file calling a subroutine are covered in Chapter 11.